 The Eis House has proudly served central New York since 1977.
 Newly acquired in 2014, new offerings are being developed.
 With exceptional service, award-winning garden weddings and receptions, daily gourmet food, meetings and events.
 Groups from 8 to 240 people can be accommodated in this coastal northern New England style gathering place.

 Through dynamic and meaningful encounters with modern and contemporary American art, the Everson Museum of Art engages diverse communities, inspires curiosity and lifelong learning, and contributes to a more vital and inclusive society.
-The museum is internationally recognized for its extensive and significant collection of ceramics, pioneering art video collection and distinctive structural design by I.M.
+The museum is internationally recognized for its extensive and significant collection of ceramics, pioneering art video collection, and distinctive structural design by I.M.
 Pei.
-The summer exhibition, "Seen and Heard," will take over the entire museum, with related artist projects and public programs happening inside and outside the building.
-The show features newly-commissioned works by emerging and established artists from around the country as well as locally.
+Summer exhibitions include "Darryl Hughto: From Diamonds to Sailboats," a career-spanning show that examines the artist’s tireless interest in the power and possibility of a single shape: the diamond and "Visions of America," featuring many of the Everson’s most beloved permanent collection works.
+Stop by the museum through-out the summer for related programs happening inside and outside of the building.

-Born out of efforts of Cooperstown residents who wanted to bring opera to the area, the Glimmerglass Festival celebrates its 42nd season in 2017.
-Four main stage productions are offered July 7 through August 22: Gershwin's "Porgy and Bess," Rodgers and Hammerstein's "Oklamhoma!," Handel's "Xerxes," and Donizetti's "The Siege of Calais."
+Born out of efforts of Cooperstown residents who wanted to bring opera to the area, the Glimmerglass Festival celebrates its 43rd season in 2018.
+Four main stage productions are offered July 7 through August 25: Bernstein's "West Side Story," Janáček’s "The Cunning Little Vixen," Rossini’s "The Barber of Seville," and Puts’ "Silent Night."

 Oswego County offers year-round fun and recreation for everyone!
 History, festivals, fishing and outdoor activities highlight each season.
 Centrally located in New York state, Oswego County provides a vast number of attractions within driving distance.
 Download their visitors guide online or browse their calendar of events.